Flat Roof Replacement Cost: Basics7 minutes

-Despite technological progress, the roofing contractors still do not use everlasting and indestructible materials.
-It means that any roof structure, including flat roof replacement cost, will sooner or later require serious repairs or at worst – even a complete replacement.
+Despite technological progress, roofing contractors do not use everlasting and indestructible materials.
+It means that any roof structure, including flat roof replacement cost, will sooner or later require serious repairs or, at worst – even a complete replacement.

-In the following guide we’ll share with you some tips concerning the importance of financial planning in any roofing repair or replacement projects.
-What’s more you will learn how to identify the main factors that affect the final estimate.
+In the following guide, we’ll share some tips concerning the importance of financial planning in roofing repair or replacement projects.
+Moreover, you will learn how to identify the main factors affecting the final estimate.

 The Cost of Replacing a Flat Roof: An Overview

-Flat roofs (roofs with almost zero angles on slope) are really widespread.
-You can see them on office or commercial properties, multi-apartment buildings, shopping malls, hospitals, warehouses and all sorts of industrial facilities.
+Flat roofs (roofs with almost zero angles on a slope) are prevalent.
+You can see them on office or commercial properties, multi-apartment buildings, shopping malls, hospitals, warehouses, and industrial facilities.

-Low-slope roofing constructions are less common in the private real estate segment (unlike pitched roofs), but the demand for them is growing over the past years.
+Low-slope roofing constructions are less common in the private real estate segment (unlike pitched roofs), but their demand has grown over the past years.
 Why?

 You can find dozens of reasons to install a flat roof.
-And the fist one is that you can find a variety of modern materials such as durable single-ply TPO and PVC membranes, synthetic rubber or polymer roofing decks on the US market.
+And the first one is that you can find a variety of modern materials, such as durable single-ply TPO and PVC membranes, synthetic rubber, or polymer roofing decks on the US market.
 And they are specially designed for flat roofs.

-To add, time-tested roofing solutions like modified bitumen and asphalt roofs, old-school built-up roofs (BUR) are still in active use.
-You will also easily find roofing constructions made of steel, aluminum, copper, natural slate in suburbs with elite real estate.
+In addition, time-tested roofing solutions like modified bitumen and asphalt roofs and old-school built-up roofs (BUR) are still in active use.
+You will also easily find roofing constructions made of steel, aluminum, copper, and natural slate in the suburbs with elite real estate.

-Each covering mentioned above has a list of advantages, limitations and guaranteed service life.
-Another important criterion that directly affects your budget in the long run is the expenses of every-year maintenance, seasonal repairing and partial replacing.
+Each cover mentioned above has advantages, limitations, and guaranteed service life.
+Another important criterion that directly affects your budget is the expenses of every-year maintenance, seasonal repairing, and partial replacement.

-Cost to replace flat roof: make all the calculations advance
+Cost to replace flat roof: make all the calculations in advance

-1. It is strongly recommended to calculate service and material cost for those who plan to replace the old coating with modern materials in advance.
-Nine times out of ten a complete replacement becomes a financially advantageous investment that will pay for itself in 5-10 years.
-Especially if the repair estimate of the roof is almost equal to complete replacement.
+1. It is strongly recommended to calculate service and material costs for those who plan to replace the old coating with modern materials in advance.
+Nine times out of ten, a complete replacement becomes a financially profitable investment that will pay for itself in 5-10 years, especially if the repair estimate of the roof is almost equal to the complete replacement.

-However, sometimes replacing over a large area is a costly undertaking and you’d better limit yourself to repair or partial replacement.
+However, sometimes replacing over a large area is undertaken, and you’d better limit yourself to repair or partial replacement.

 2. Make all the necessary calculations and financial planning if you are going to build a new roof.
-Taking into account the expected lifespan of rubber, asphalt, TPO or PVC, as well as average labor costs in your region, you will be able to predict ‘roofing’ expenses in the foreseeable future.
-Furthermore, since the profitability of the business depends on the cost of maintenance, roofing calculations are important for owners and tenants of commercial real estate.
+Considering the expected lifespan of rubber, asphalt, TPO, or PVC, and average labor costs in your region, you can predict ‘roofing’ expenses in the foreseeable future.
+Furthermore, since the business’s profitability depends on the maintenance cost, roofing calculations are essential for owners and tenants of commercial real estate.

-Sometimes it is more reasonable to overpay and choose modern roofing material (like single-ply membranes) that will not have to be changed for the next 30-40 years.
-Anyway, if you don’t plan your spending, you may end up choosing technological solutions as well as roofing materials that will hit your wallet dramatically.
+Sometimes it is more reasonable to overpay and choose modern roofing material (like single-ply membranes) that will not need a replacement for the next 30-40 years.
+If you don’t plan your expenses, you may choose technological solutions and roofing materials that will hit your wallet dramatically.

-Secondly, use the online calculators.
+Secondly, use online calculators.
 You can find and use them for free on the websites of local roofing companies.
-Although online services give indicative prices only, they will be useful for further comparison of available options.
+Although online services give indicative prices only, they will be helpful for further comparison of available options.

 Thirdly, contact trusted roofing specialists in your city.
 As a rule, after checking the roof or the project, roofers make a detailed estimate with all prices and terms.
-We recommend that you contact several roofing companies in your city and thoroughly compare their estimates.
+We recommend contacting several roofing companies in your city and thoroughly comparing their estimates.
 Some roofing contractors offer free estimates without additional conditions.

-You may use the same calculation approach if you want to find out flat roof repair cost.
+Use the same calculation approach if you want to find out the flat roof repair cost.

 Cost of flat roof replacement: numbers and statistics